winneon/docker-bittorrent/README.md

 ---

 Assuming the above prerequisites are met, run the following command.
-Replace `NAME` with your desired name of the image.
+Replace the word `NAME` with your desired name of the image.

 ```bash
 $ docker build -t NAME .